nwaughachukwuma/keyv-cache/README.md

 An object that can contain the following options:

-**🔑 namespace**: The namespace to use for the cache.
-This can be used to separate different parts of your application into different caches.
+**🔑 namespace**: The cache name is used to create unique cache storage spaces.

 ### cache object

-The object returned by KeyvCache has the following methods:
+The object returned by KeyvCache for a specified namespace has the following methods:

 #### set(key: string, value: any, ttl: number) => Promise<void>

-Sets the value for the given key in the cache.
-The value will be invalidated and deleted from the cache after the specified time-to-live (TTL) has passed.
+Sets the value for the given key in a cache namespace.
+The value will be invalidated and deleted from the cache after the specified time-to-live (TTL) is exceeded.

-**🔑 key**: The key to set in the cache.
+**🔑 key**: The key to set in a cache namespace.

 **value**: The value to set for the given key.
-This can be any JavaScript value that can be serialized to a string.
+This is any value that can be serialized into a string.

 **⏳ ttl**: The time-to-live for the cache entry, in milliseconds.

 #### get(key: string) => Promise<any>

-Retrieves the value for the given key from the cache.
-If the key does not exist or the entry has expired, null will be returned.
+Retrieves the value for the given key from a cache namespace.
+Return `null` if the key does not exist or entry is expired.

 **key**: The key to retrieve from the cache.

 #### has(key: string) => Promise<boolean>

-Checks if the given key exists in the cache.
+Checks if the given key exists in a cache namespace.

 **key**: The key to check for in the cache.

 #### remove(key: string) => Promise<void>

-Removes the given key from the cache.
+Removes the given key from a cache namespace.

 **key**: The key to remove from the cache.

+#### removePattern(pattern: string) => Promise<void>

+Removes all keys from a cache namespace that match the given pattern.

+**pattern**: The string to match against the keys in the cache.
+Support for regex patterns is coming soon.

+#### keys() => Promise<string[]>

+Retrieves all keys from a cache namespace.

+#### clear() => Promise<void>

+Removes all keys from a cache namespace.